 It allows for a more flexible residency requirement, as holders only need to spend a minimum number of days in Portugal each year.
 After five years of holding a Golden Visa, applicants can pursue permanent residency or citizenship, provided they meet other requirements.

-The Portugal E8 Visa also differs from the Portugal D1 Visa or the Portugal subordinate work visa, which allows for long-term employment.
-Discover more in our Portugal Work Visa< guide.
+While Portugal’s E8 Visa is a national visa, it is essential to note that it is different from the Schengen Visa, which is a short-stay visa that non-EU citizens can apply for to stay in Portugal for up to 90 days.
+The E8 Visa also differs from the Portugal D1 Visa or the Portugal subordinate work visa, which allows for long-term employment.
 The E8 Visa is not a pathway to obtaining a European Union or EU Blue Card in Portugal, and it is solely focused on temporary work in Portugal.

 Why choose Global Citizen Solutions for your Immigration Visa?